-The parties have the right to examine under oath witnesses prior to trial before the competent magistrates (justices of the peace), notaries, lawyers or Greek consulates (if the testimony is given outside of Greece).
+The parties have the right to examine under oath witnesses prior to trial before notaries, lawyers or Greek consulates (if the testimony is given outside of Greece).
 They have a duty to summon the other party to attend, if they wish, the execution of such testimony under oath (affidavit), at least two business days before, and to include in such summons the exact date and place of execution of the affidavit to be given, the action or brief to which it refers, and the name, address and profession of the affiant.
 The party summoned may obtain a copy of the affidavit at any time after its execution or at the time of its submission to the court by the opponent, together with the latter's pleadings and supporting documentation.